 But The Secret is not what I thought it was.

-A business associate and friend, who made his fortune in the used car business, gave it to me.
-I often asked him about the secret of his success, and he spoke passionately about how he struggled in his youth in the early 80s.
-How he built one of the largest, most successful car dealerships in Singapore.
+I first came across The Secret in its video format: a business associate and friend who made his fortune in the used-car business gave it to me.
+I often asked him about his success, and he spoke passionately about how he struggled in his youth in the early 80s.
+How, with only a secondary school education, he built one of the largest, most successful car dealerships in Singapore.
 He said that his life changed when he changed the way he thinks.

 In The Secret, it said: